Debate over the legal drinking age continues. It’s largely between scientific findings and ideological beliefs.

 According to this view, we need to protect young people, if not everyone, from alcohol.
-However, following the repeal of National Prohibition, temperance efforts have largely focused on raising the minimum drinking age.
+But following the repeal of National Prohibition, temperance efforts have largely focused on raising the minimum drinking age.

 Although Repeal abolished Prohibition in general, prohibitionists have tried to maintain their hold over young people.
-And there have been no political consequences for them to pay.
-Young adults tend not to vote or otherwise hold politicians accountable for their actions.
+And there have been no political harms for them to pay.
+Young adults tend not to vote nor hold politicians accountable for their actions.

 Drinking Age & Alcohol-Related Crashes

 Neo-prohibitionists of today typically argue that raising the drinking age to 21 has lowered alcohol-related traffic deaths among those under age 21.
 But they’ve also gone down among those over that age.
 With one exception.
 Many such deaths have simply been pushed up to age 21 and just above.

 Neo-prohibitionists of today argue that alcohol damages young brains.
 But the research only looks at two sources of evidence.
 One is alcohol abusers undergoing treatment.
 The other is rats who are fed massive amounts of alcohol.

 Lacking is any evidence that light or moderate drinking harms young brains.
 To the contrary, real-world experience suggests otherwise.
 Jews, Italians, Greeks and many others typically begin drinking at a very early age.
 And where is the evidence of any mental harm among those groups?

 Early Drinking and Later Problems